PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="4885" title="Debugger: Separate symbol maps for EE and IOP" authors="Ziemas" >}}

+Adds a new member function to the DebugInterface for retrieving the symbol map for the CPU and uses this where relevant instead of accessing the map directly.

+Previously there was only one symbol map, which doesn't make a whole lot of sense.
+This prepares for future work on IOP symbol detection.

 {{< progress/github-link prNums="4926" title="Debugger: Support multi-line assembling" authors="F0bes" >}}

+When multiple lines of opcodes are selected, the 'Assemble Opcode(s)' context menu and M-key shortcut will turn reassemble all of those opcodes.

 {{< progress/github-link prNums="4974" title="Debugger: Initial memory search implementation" authors="F0bes" >}}

-Now you can finally go into a search for specific memory instead of scrolling just like in cheat engine.
+Now you can finally go into a search for specific memory address or string instead of scrolling just like in cheat engine.

+{{< img cols="colWidth" src="./img/Pic59-DebuggerView.png">}}
+- I think Fobes needs a hug for this secretive message.

 {{< progress/github-link prNums="4983" title="Debugger: Make the register list DPI aware (Windows)" authors="F0bes" >}}

-Fixes the debugger view when having difference in DPI.
-Pic 3
+Fixes the debugger view for registers when having difference in DPI (anything different from 100%).

+{{< img-cmp before="./img/Pic57-DebuggerRegisterBefore.png" after="./img/Pic58-DebuggerRegisterAfter.png">}}

 {{< progress/github-link prNums="4997" title="Debugger: Reset breakpoint skip on savestate load" authors="F0bes" >}}